 - (f) Refinery Investment Credit Pilot Program.
 A refinery may receive credit for reducing greenhouse gas emissions from its facility.
-Any such credits shall be based on fuel volumes sold, supplied, or offered for sale in California as set forth below. - (1) General Requirements. - (A) The application for a refinery investment creditgreenhouse gasemissions reduction modification must be submitted during or after the year 20165 and must be approved pursuant to this section before the refinery can receive credit.
-No project is eligible if the authority-to-construct permit was approved after applicant applied to any governmental entity for an authority-to-construct permit relating to the project prior to January 1, 20165. - (B) The refinery investment credit projectgreenhouse gas emission reduction modification must occur within the boundaries of the refinery be either from a capital investment or from the production of CARBOB or diesel fuel that is partially derived from renewable feedstock.

-- (C) The refinery investment credit projectgreenhouse gas emission reduction modification from a capital investment must achieve a carbon intensity reduction from the comparison baseline of at least 0.1 gCO2e/MJ.-The refinery greenhouse gas emission reduction modification from the production of CARBOB or diesel fuel that is partially derived from renewable feedstock must annually replace a minimum of 10 percent of the fossil based feedstock. - (D) The applicantrefinery greenhouse gas emission reduction modification must demonstrate that any net increases in criteria air pollutant or toxic air contaminant emissions from the refinery investment credit project are mitigated in accordance with all local, state, and national environmental and health and safety regulations. not result in a net increase of criteria air pollutant or toxic air contaminant emissions, whether from the refinery itself or from offsite sources of these pollutants. - (E) Projects whose primary objectives are refinery equipment shutdowns, reductions in refinery or equipment throughput and refinery maintenance shall not be eligible for section 95489(f). - (F) Credits created pursuant to section 95489(f) may not be sold or transferred to any other party. - (G) Credits generated pursuant to section 95489(f) are subject to limitations set forth in section 95485(d). - (2) Calculation of Credits. - (A) Determine total refinery emissions pre-project and post-project as follows:
+Any such credits shall be based on fuel volumes sold, supplied, or offered for sale in California as set forth below. - (1) General Requirements. - (A) The application for a refinery investment credit must be submitted during or after the year 2016 and must be approved pursuant to this section before the refinery can receive credit.
+A project is eligible if the authority-to-construct permit was approved after January 1, 2016. - (B) The refinery investment credit project must occur within the boundaries of the refinery. - (C) The refinery investment credit project must achieve a carbon intensity reduction from the comparison baseline of at least 0.1 gCO2e/MJ. - (D) The applicant must demonstrate that any net increases in criteria air pollutant or toxic air contaminant emissions from the refinery investment credit project are mitigated in accordance with all local, state, and national environmental and health and safety regulations. - (E) Projects whose primary objectives are refinery equipment shutdowns, reductions in refinery or equipment throughput and refinery maintenance shall not be eligible for section 95489(f). - (F) Credits created pursuant to section 95489(f) may not be sold or transferred to any other party. - (G) Credits generated pursuant to section 95489(f) are subject to limitations set forth in section 95485(d). - (2) Calculation of Credits. - (A) Determine total refinery emissions pre-project and post-project as follows:

-$$CO_2e_i = (CO_2) + (CH_4)(25) + (N_2O)(298)$$ + electricity + thermal + hydrogen
+$$\begin{aligned} CO_2e_i &= (CO_2) + (CH_4)(25) + (N_2O)(298) \\ &+ electricity + thermal + hydrogen \end{aligned}$$